CleverRaven/Cataclysm-DDA/doc/EFFECT_ON_CONDITION.md

 "condition": "npc_female",
 ```

-return true if beta talker is male or female; return false, if talker is not capable to have a gender (if monster, for example, can be used if you want to target only alpha or beta talkers)
+return true if beta talker is male or female; return false, if talker is not capable to have a gender (if monster, for example, can be used if you want to target only player or NPC)
 ```json
 "condition": { "or": [ "npc_male", "npc_female" ] },
 ```